rmtew/peasauce/README.md

 * Metadata: "Imm"/absolute operand value label lookup should be improved.
 Track offsets in instruction relocations are made?
 * Editor state: Error messages should be reconsidered.
 Return the message name, not the text?
 * File loading: Saved projects save relocation metadata, but have to reload the relocation data to do the relocations (which recalculates the metadata).
-* UI: EditorClient functions should use signals and slots to ensure GUI calls are made on the GUI thread, not the calling one.

 ### Medium Term Tasks